MarkusMusch/bot/README.md

 # Trading Bot

-**One-stop toolkit for fully automated algorithmic trading.**
+## One-stop toolkit for fully automated algorithmic trading.**

-## What is This Project About?

 Introducing the ultimate solution for automated trading: the One-Stop Toolkit for Algorithmic Trading.
 This powerful toolkit combines all the tools you need to create sophisticated trading algorithms and run them in the cloud, while you are sipping margaritas on the Caribbean.
 All in one easy-to-use package.

-With our toolkit, you can easily design, test, and deploy your own trading strategies in any market.
+With our toolkit, you can easily design, test, and deploy your own trading strategies.
 Whether you're a beginner or an experienced trader, our intuitive interface makes it easy to get started.

 Our toolkit includes a full suite of tools and features, including: